GoogleCloudPlatform/pubsec-declarative-toolkit/services/private-kcc/client-experimentation/kcc-standard/README.md

 # Deploy Config Controller Cluster - Standard

-Follow these instructions to deploy a Standard Config Controller Cluster inside an experimentation landing-zone.
+Follow these instructions to deploy a Standard Config Controller Cluster inside a project.

 ## bootstrap